trifork/erlpop/README.markdown

   *NOTE*: It's important to call epop_client:quit/1 at the end, as it's responsible for closing (tcp/tls) socket.

   The retrieval of an email can also be done line-by-line using retrieve_start, retrieve_next, retrieve_after.
-  Always call the retrievE_after when ready.
+  Always call the retrieve_after when ready.

     erl -pa ./_build/default/lib/pop3client/ebin
     1> {ok, Acc} = epop_client:retrieve_start(Connection, 1).